top of page

 I needed a year to get my composer back and another two years to fully recover.

-My goal is to "decent" or perfect my physical body and mind in order to manifest everything I am in this world rather than to pursue ascension.
+I realized that my goal is to "decent" or perfect my physical body and mind in order to manifest everything I am in this world, rather than to pursue ascension or transcend the lies and shackles of society.

-I aspire to be a grandmaster of the globe and a living dragon.
+I began to aspire to be a grandmaster of the world and a living embodiment of the dragon.

 'I,’ transcend 'that' bullshit, Hance!
 I am transcendent.